Single-Use Item Regulations

 - contain prescription drugs;

-- Permits plastic bags to be distributed that have already been used by a customer and that have been returned to the business for the purpose of being reused by other customers;
+- Plastic bags that have already been used by a customer and that have been returned to the business for the purpose of being reused by other customers can be distributed.

 Click the images below for full versions.